sebastian-nagel/pywb-wiki/Fuzzy-Match-Rules.md

 The extended form is used to change the filter to `=urlkey:{0}` from `~urlkey:{0}` to indicate an exact instead of a prefix match.
 This notation is undergoing review and may change in a future version.
-(Any such changes will be documented here and in the change list).
+Any such changes will be documented here and in the changelist.